“Why Can’t I Just Do This in Microsoft Fabric?”

 Fabric gives you the ingredients: data storage, pipelines, and BI tools.
 You still must decide what to cook, prep everything yourself, and make it all work together.

 App Orchid delivers something ready to use.
-The intelligence is already assembled so your business can start asking questions immediately.
+The intelligence is automatically assembled so your business can start asking questions immediately.

 Both are useful.
 They just solve very different problems.